chromatic-solfege/chromadoc/readme.md

 This will set up some environment variables including `PATH`.

 The main task of using this system is writing _Chromadoc_ scripts.
+The _chromadoc_ is designed to automate the generation of TeX files and Lilypond files.

-A _chromadoc_ file is simply a JavaScript program with some predefined variables and functions.
-The Chromadoc you write will be compiled to plain JavaScript programs at a later time.
+A _chromadoc_ file is a JavaScript program which later will be compiled with additional headers and footers.
+The converted program outputs TeX scripts and Lilypond scripts.

 A typical Chromadoc script is as: